 Our actions must align with the stance that each and every person is valuable.
 It takes an understanding for each other to live together in an increasingly interdependent world – despite, and precisely because of, the current spatial distance.
 The measures that governments take today will shape our future in the medium and long term.
-Anyone who sees existing inequalities and discrimination – whether based on gender, ethnic origin, age or state of health – as marginal issues that are not pressing in times of crisis, is missing the point.
+Anyone who sees existing inequalities and intersectional discrimination – whether based on race, gender, class, ethnic origin, age, sexual orientation, or state of health and other forms of discrimination – as marginal issues that are not pressing in times of crisis, is missing the point

 The crisis hits some people harder than others.
 We need answers that address inequalities.

 All of us are worried about ourselves or their loved ones right now.
 We all feel uneasy and sometimes even afraid.
 After all, the pandemic has reached every corner of our lives.
 But it is also true that the crisis hits each of us differently.
-People who do not have a (safe) home, who live in poverty and have exploitative working conditions, as well as those who are chronically ill are particularly affected.
-Above all, older women and single mothers, who according to the United Nations are over represented among the poor and those at risk of poverty anyway, are most severely affected by the current state of emergency.
+People who do not have a (safe) home, who live in poverty and have exploitative working conditions, and/or affected by the inequalities and violence inherent in sexism, and by racism, as well as those who are chronically ill, are particularly affected.
+Above all, older women and single mothers, who according to the United Nations are over-represented among the poor and those at risk of poverty anyway, are most severely affected by the current state of emergency.